 2. Vacuum Your Rugs and Carpets Often

 In addition to the bed, bed bugs may also shelter in carpets.
 That’s why you should thoroughly and regularly vacuum your carpet at least once a week.
-You will need to vacuum every day if you have already come in contact with bed bugs until you are sure there’s no bugs in your home.
+You will need to vacuum every day if you have already come in contact with bed bugs until you are sure there are no bugs in your home.

 Be sure to vacuum box springs, mattresses, and floors.
 Pay particular attention to the areas where the walls and floors meet.
 This can help prevent bed bug infestation from getting out of control.

-Once you are done with cleaning, remove the vacuum bag and carefully dispose of the contents in a plastic trash bag (preferably a sealed one).
+Once you are finished cleaning, remove the vacuum bag and carefully dispose of the contents in a plastic trash bag (preferably a sealed one).
 Get rid of the bag as soon as possible to keep bed bugs away from your home.
 Otherwise, they can easily escape and find their way back into the house.

 3. Keep Your Home Clutter-Free